 About the Food Export Helpline™ Counselor

-Dennis Lynch, M.I.B.A., is a 38-year veteran of international trade who has held a variety of positions in the public and private sectors.
-He has been directly involved in monitoring, troubleshooting and facilitating export transactions for more than 30 years.
-Dennis has manned the Food Export Helpline™ desk since its inception back in 1997 and is now entering his 23rd year of operation.
+Dennis Lynch, M.I.B.A., is a 40-year veteran of international trade who has held a variety of positions in the public and private sectors.
+He has been directly involved in monitoring, troubleshooting and facilitating export transactions for more than 32 years.
+Dennis has manned the Food Export Helpline™ desk since its inception back in 1997 and will be entering his 25th year of operation.
 During that time, he has counseled nearly 4,000 U.S. suppliers of food and agricultural products with customized one-on-one technical export experience.

 He has done the majority of the Food Export-Midwest and Food Export-Northeast seminars and webinars over the last few decades as well as contributed hundreds of articles to the Global Food Marketer Newsletter and e-Bulletin.
 He was awarded a master’s degree in International Business by West Coast University in California and has won numerous awards for the instruction of international business to various Southern California Colleges at all levels.